Marcel Khalife: Biography

 In 1983, Paredon Records (later acquired by Smithsonian Folkways) released Promises of the Storm, a collection of protest songs and political ballads.

 Tunisia

-In July 2009, Khalife returned to Tunisia to perform on the stage of the Roman amphitheater to a full house, as part of the 45th International Festival of Carthage.
+In July 2009, Khalife returned to Tunisia to perform at the Roman amphitheater to a full house, as part of the 45th International Festival of Carthage.
 Speaking to the audience, Khalife opened the concert by stating:

 People of Tunisia, good evening.
 This night, like all nights in Tunisia, has a special taste.
 In spite of all the collapses and defeats around the world, Tunisians are still the kind of people who have a special taste and love.
 They do not broadcast my songs and concerts on TV, but I know that my public keeps on listening to me.

 Khalife later dedicated a song to the "revolutionary leader Che Guevara".

 Ana Yousef, ya Abi case

 Three times (1996, 1999, and 2003), he faced criminal prosecution for his song I am Joseph, O Father, written by the Palestinian poet Mahmoud Darwish.